-RELEVANT CONTROL COMMENT CONSISTENCY

-PUBLIC DOMAIN

-establish a public domain - consisting of parks, formal and informal public open space, roads, footpaths, cycleways etc - that maximizes accessibility and environmental amenity Improve the look of streets and public spaces and reinforce the existing pattern to establish clear hierarchies, pedestrian linkages and focal points.
+PUBLIC DOMAIN establish a public domain - consisting of parks, formal and informal public open space, roads, footpaths, cycleways etc - that maximizes accessibility and environmental amenity Improve the look of streets and public spaces and reinforce the existing pattern to establish clear hierarchies, pedestrian linkages and focal points.
 Underground existing and all future telecommunications and electricity lines.
 Provide a network of streets and public spaces that enhance the integration of the precincts, the surrounding area and local and regional infrastructures.
 Establish a network of public spaces that can accommodate a variety of uses and maximise environmental amenity.
 Ensure that development defines and contributes to the public domain and creates a high quality setting for buildings that is safe and accessible for all.
-Reinforce views through the area to the Parramatta River and vistas beyond, and enhance permeability through the area (east-west and north-south).
+Reinforce views through the area to the Parramatta River and vistas beyond, and enhance permeability through the area (east- west and north-south).
 Public space provision will be dominated by substantial foreshore parkland extending along the full length of the Meadowbank site adjacent to the Parramatta River Belmore and Bowden Streets will be enhanced with focal points of public open space adjacent to the waterfront The historical and existing location of the street network is recognized View corridors, view sheds and panoramas both into and out of the Meadowbank Employment Area are to be maintained and enhanced The public domain will be extensively landscaped, equipped with street furniture, public art and other features to enhance visual appearance and amenity and establish an appropriate identity See comments above.
-Public art elements to be included at a number of focal points across the site.
-See Landscape Plans and Report at Annexure 13 .
-Refer Landscape Plans and Report at Annexure 13 .
+Public art elements are to be included at a number of focal points across the site.
+See Landscape Report at Annexure 10 of the Preferred Project Report.
 Yes